cloudxabide/matrix.lab/Foo/lets_encrypt.md

 * --cert=/root/OCP4/Certs/cert1.pem
 * --key=/root/OCP4/Certs/privkey1.pem

-You will get 4 files from LetsEncrypt in /etc/letsencrypt/archive cert1.pem <- certfile
+You will get 4 files from LetsEncrypt in /etc/letsencrypt/archive i

+cert1.pem <- certfile
 chain1.pem <- cafile
-fullchain1.pem <- I suspect not used, but.. it might be the cafile? privkey1.pem <- keyfile
+fullchain1.pem <- I suspect not used, but.. it might be the cafile?
+privkey1.pem <- keyfile

 Review the Certs